 If you’re logged into the web platform, you can click your avatar, then Settings, Security, and Two-step verification.
 At first, you’ll only be able to choose between linking your account to an authenticator app or setting up codes via text messages.
 But once you pick one of the options, Dropbox automatically will show you a list of 10 backup codes to save, and give you the possibility to also set up a USB security key.
 You can also choose which will be your primary method for verification.

 For WhatsApp, open the app and go to the main menu (three dots, top right).
 There, go to Account and then Two-step verification.
 At the bottom of the screen, tap Enable and follow the instructions.
 Meta’s messaging platform doesn’t give you too many options—the only 2FA method they offer is a secondary 6-digit code the app will require if you want to set it up on another device.
 Once you provide and confirm your code, WhatsApp will also ask you for an email address you’ll be able to use to recover your account in case you forget your code.

 As you can see, two-factor authentication is just about everywhere and you should find the option fairly prominently displayed under any platform’s security options.

-While we can’t speak for those services, it’s likely that the extra convenience of quickly switching between devices to listen to music or watch movies outweighs the security concerns of someone being able to binge watch Stranger Things, or binge listen the complete works of Coldplay without your knowledge.
+Where you won’t find two-factor authentication—at least not yet—is on media streaming services such as Spotify and Netflix.
+While we can’t speak for those services, it’s likely that the extra convenience of quickly switching between devices to listen to music or watch movies outweighs the security concerns of someone being able to binge-watch Stranger Things or listen to the complete works of Coldplay without your knowledge.